 - III.
-It shall be the principal's responsibility to assure the School Board and the Superintendent that each assistant or paraprofessional possesses a clear understanding of all state and District instructional practices and rules relevant to his/her responsibilities if he/she is expected to assist a teacher in promoting learning activities.
+It shall be the principal's responsibility to assure the School Board and the Superintendent that each assistant or paraprofessional possesses a clear understanding of all state and School District instructional practices and rules relevant to his/her responsibilities if he/she is expected to assist a teacher in promoting learning activities.
 When an assistant is assigned duties requiring knowledge of instructional practices and policies or providing prescribed physical care for students of a specialized nature, it is the instructional staff member's responsibility to ascertain in advance whether the assistant possesses the necessary knowledge and skills. - IV.
 The assistant or paraprofessional shall complete a period of supervised practice when assigned to a new instructional staff member or assigned a type of duty which he/she has not previously performed.
 The length of such supervised practice may vary depending upon previous experiences of the assistant or paraprofessional.
-A record shall be maintained in each school to show the length, nature, and inclusive dates of each supervised practice assignment for each assistant or paraprofessional. - V. An assistant or paraprofessional shall not perform any of the following: - A. Establish instructional objectives; - B. Render decisions regarding the relevancy of certain activities or procedures to achieve instructional objectives; - C. Make decisions regarding the appropriateness of training materials for accomplishing instructional objectives; and, - D. Evaluate a student's attainment of instructional objectives unless clear and objective criteria such as a specific achievement standard on an objective test are defined. - VI.
+A record shall be maintained in each school to show the length, nature, and inclusive dates of each supervised practice assignment for each assistant or paraprofessional. - V. An education paraprofessional may administer or proctor statewide standardized assessments or assessments associated with Florida Approved Courses in accordance with Florida Statutes and State Board of Education rules.
+Paraprofessionals must successfully complete required training prior to performing these tasks. - VI.
+An assistant or paraprofessional shall not perform any of the following: - A. Establish instructional objectives; - B. Render decisions regarding the relevancy of certain activities or procedures to achieve instructional objectives; - C. Make decisions regarding the appropriateness of training materials for accomplishing instructional objectives; and, - D. Evaluate a student's attainment of instructional objectives unless clear and objective criteria such as a specific achievement standard on an objective test are defined. - VII.
 The principal and instructional staff members who are assigned assistants or paraprofessional personnel shall be responsible for assigning duties which are consistent with Florida Statutes, State Board of Education rules, School Board rules, and other controlling regulations.